HamiltonMultimedia/hello-world/README.md

 By focusing on the protocols available I can apply tighter security measures on my apps.

 I'm noticing a restriction on my bandwidth.
+I don't know if it's ISP toggling or a peak hours problem.